The personal injury lawyers

 Among the lawyers at Jebaily Law Firm who can help you with this type of claim is a nationally recognized workers’ compensation attorney.
 We can help you through every stage of your benefits claim, including your appeal of a denied claim.

-However, if a non-employer or non-co-worker caused your slip and fall, you could be eligible to pursue a third-party liability claim against that party.
+However, if a non-employee or non-co-worker caused your slip and fall, you could be eligible to pursue a third-party liability claim against that party.
 The claim could provide additional compensation to you such as pain and suffering damages.

 We will explore all options available to you if your case involves a slip and fall at work.